 However, these medications are not always appropriate.
 People with bloody bowel movements or a fever should refrain from taking antimotility drugs and speak to a doctor instead.

 In most cases, it is possible to treat diarrhea at home without consulting a doctor.
-However, if diarrhea lasts for more than 2 days, seek medical advice to avoid complications.
+However, if diarrhea lasts for more than

 Other reasons to see a doctor for diarrhea include: